BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-UNINSTALL.md

-## Steps to evaluate git-TEST-commit-automation solution
+## Steps to uninstall git-TEST-commit-automation solution

 **Start a new Git repository to test git-TEST-commit-automation solution**